Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Results

 \subsection{Baseline TW results}

-We input a datum in the form of a density field at a given redshift $z>0$ and constrain the TW to output the equivalent $z=0$ density field (with two "equivalent" density fields referring to the same comoving region within a snapshot at the two redshifts considered for input and target $z_{ini}\longrightarrow z_{fin}$) by minimizing the perceptual loss (see Eq.\ref{eq:AEloss}).
+We input a datum in the form of a density field at redshift $z\geq0$ and trained the TW to output the corresponding density field at $z=0$.
+Here, “corresponding” refers to the same comoving region within snapshots at the input and target redshifts ($z_{ini}\longrightarrow z_{fin}$).
+The network was optimized by minimizing the perceptual loss (see Eq.~\ref{eq:AEloss}).
+We carried out this procedure for both 2D and 3D data.